paglobal/2bkmpe2r-microprocessor/README.md

 Well this originally started as a group project I had in my Microprocessors class.
 It was a really great team effort that I massively enjoyed as you could probably already tell from the project's GitHub desription.
-Long story short, the name of the processor design and architecture is meant to encapsulate the initials of me and my teammates (who I had quite a lot fun working on the project with, in case I hadn't already made that abundantly clear) <br/>
+Long story short, the name of the processor design and architecture is meant to encapsulate the initials of me and my teammates. <br/>

 ## Here's us
 ---